|| Print ||

 BY LINDA BAKER

 B. Scott Taylor doesn’t exactly wear his green credentials on his sleeve.
-“Environmentalism is not my priority,” says the 49-year-old CEO of Green Endeavor, a startup providing green cleaning solutions for industrial and institutional clients.
+“Environmentalism is not my priority,” says the 49-year-old CEO of Green Endeavor, a startup providing green cleaning solutions for industrial and institutional customers.
 “My priority is making money.”
 A serial entrepreneur, Taylor founded a relocation company in 1997, sold it to Monster.com in 2000 for just under $100 million, then launched TAOW, a creative agency in which he worked with the Nikes and Red Bulls of the world — “all real cool, sexy things,” Taylor says.

-TAOW shut down in 2011, felled by the economic downturn.
-Now Taylor is setting his sights on a venture that couldn’t be less sexy if it tried: a company that sources environmentally friendly cleaners, de-scalers and degreasers for food processors, waste haulers, recyclers and others.
+TAOW closed its doors in 2011, felled by the economic downturn.
+Now Taylor is setting his sights on a venture that couldn’t be less sexy if it tried: sourcing environmentally friendly cleaners, de-scalers and degreasers for food processors, waste haulers, recyclers and the like.
 But if Green Endeavor is a departure from his previous, well, endeavors, Taylor, a New York native, is approaching the business with what appears to be a signature combination of manic energy and ambition, leavened by a dose of self-skewering humor.

 "These guys will invent a really cool formula that will have zero, if any, impact on the environment," says Taylor.
 “But chemists aren't marketers.
 They’re happy working out of some obscure office in some obscure town making a couple hundred grand selling to some niche business.”